Caroline-Vandyck/auteur-van-formaat/README.md

 **Repository**

 This repository contains all code and data necessary to reproduce the analysis described in the article.
 The data originates from the [*Cd-Rom Middelnederlands*](http://hdl.handle.net/10032/tm-a2-f5) (1998) which is now known and available under the name [*Corpus Middle Dutch*](http://hdl.handle.net/10032/tm-a2-j6) (2021).
-The scatterplot that is created in the notebook called 'authorship' can be found in the map called 'data'.
+The scatterplot that is created in the notebook called 'authorship' can be found in the map called 'figures'.
 With each iteration of the code, the plot will differ slightly.

 **References**
 <br>&emsp;&emsp;INT. *Cd-Rom Middelnederlands*.
 1.0, Dutch Language Institute, 1998, http://hdl.handle.net/10032/tm-a2-f5.